-Sign Type Maximum Number Maximum Sign Size Maximum Height Level of Dept. Review Designations Permitted Other Standards Awning One per street or parking lot frontage 10 sq. ft.
-Minimum 8' ground clearance Permitted with building permit ER, RR, RU, SP, AP C, SC Changeable Copy/Marquée One per business 20 sq. ft. (counted against maximum allowed for freestanding or attached) 20' Permitted with building permit · Political Not specified Not specified Not specified Permitted All districts Must be removed when purpose for posting ceases.
-If adhesive backing, affix to temporary backing.
+3 31 Maximum Number Maximum Sign Size Maximum Height Level of Dept. Review Designations Permitted Other Standards Awning One per street or parking lot frontage 10 sq. ft.
+Minimum 8' ground clearance Permitted with building permit ER, RR, RU, SP, AP C, SC Changeable Copy/Marquée One per business 20 sq. ft. (counted against maximum allowed for freestanding or attached) 20' Permitted with building permit Political Not specified Not specified Not specified Permitted All districts 1.
+Must be removed when purpose for posting ceases.
+2. If adhesive backing, af to temporary backing.
 Real Estate One per parcel 4 sq. ft. on parcel ≤10 acres 4' Permitted All districts 1.
 Sign must be removed within 15 days of close of escrow.
 12 sq. ft. on parcels >10 acres 8' Projecting or One per business (can be double-faced) 10 sq. ft.
 Minimum 8' ground clearance 20' Permitted with building permit ER, RR, RU, MFR, SP, C, SC, IP, I May not project more than 3' from any wall Hanging One per business (can be double-faced) 10 sq. ft.
 Minimum 8' ground clearance 20' Permitted with building permit ER, RR, RU, MFR, SP, AP, C, SC, IP, I May not project more than 4' from any wall.
-Window Not specified 20% of window area Limited to first-floor windows Permitted All districts No maximum for sales or special event signs.
+Window Not specified 20% of window area Limited to first- floor windows Permitted All districts No maximum for sales or special event signs.
 Director Plaque One per building (two permitted if main entrance from both street and parking lot) 8" x 48" Not specified Permitted All districts 1.
 Individual letters limited to 3" in height.

-Sign Type Maximum Number Maximum Height Level of Dept. Review Designations Permitted Other Standards Attached (wall) Two per business a.
+Sign Type Maximum Number Maximum Sign Size Maximum Height Level of Dept. Review Designations Permitted Other Standards Attached (wall) Two per business a.
 Up to 20 sq. ft. in MFR, RU, SP, AP b.
 Up to 50 sq. ft. in ER, RR, IP c.
 Up to 100 sq. ft. in C, SC, I 20' Director Review As specified under sign area 1.
 Except for multifamily projects in MFR, RU, SP, AP districts, sign area is calculated at 1 sq. ft. for each 2 lineal feet of business frontage.
 2. Cannot project more than 6" from building face.
-Monument One per business (can be double-faced) Up to 125 sq. ft.
+Monument or One per business (can be double-faced) Up to 125 sq. ft.
 8' from grade Director Review ER, RR, MFR, SP, AP C, SC, IP, I Required a minimum of 100' of street frontage.
 Sign area is calculated at 1 sq. ft. per each 3' of street frontage.
 Freestanding One per business (can be double-faced) Up to 100 sq. ft.
-20' Director Review ER, RR, MFR, SP, AP C, SC, IP, I Required a minimum of 100' of street frontage.
-Sign area is calculated at 1 sq. ft. per each 3' of street frontage.
-Sign shall be set back a minimum of 20' from the street.
-Directional One per business (can be double-faced) 3 sq. ft.
+20' Director Review ER, RR, MFR, SP, AP C, SC, IP, I 1.
+Required a minimum of Directional One per business (can be double-faced) 3 sq. ft.
 Not specified Director Review All districts 1.
 Must demonstrate need in order to erect.